-Jon Ronson on his psychopath journey
+Jon Ronson on learning how to spot a psychopath

 What made you want to write this book?